Evaluating Three Primary Sources

 The files needed for this assignment are on this page.

-See the bottom of this page for the documents we used for this assignment.
+See the bottom of this page for the documents we will use for this assignment.